-In short: Retina images are created, based on your original image, and they are added automatically in the HTML related to your images, and they picked up automatically by the browser of your visitors when required.
-Exactly like the thumbnails based on your sizes.
-However, unlike those thumbnails, they are not registered in the metadata.
-Which is better, to avoid slowing-down your site for no reason (this additional metadata would be clutter for your system otherwise).
+Quickly: Retina images are created based on your original image, they are added automatically in the HTML related to your images, and they picked up automatically and logically by the browser used by your visitors depending on their device, screen dimension and so on.

 Which sizes for Retina?

 By default, the plugin enables Retina for the smaller sizes and avoid the bigger ones.